BSPL-KU/bspl-ku.github.io/content/home/bspl.md

 # Now, the Question is
 {{</format>}}

-How can we develop robust and reliable applications in non-clinical and/or clinical domains with real-world scenarios using neuroimaging modalities by deploying signal processing, machine learning, and AI techniques? <br>
+How can we develop robust and reliable applications in non-clinical and/or clinical domains with real-world scenarios using these dataset by deploying signal processing, machine learning, and AI techniques? <br>

 And, which applications will be the most feasible and thus we need to focus on?